 Protein type: Transcription, coactivator/corepressor; C2H2-type zinc finger protein; Transcription regulation; Methyltransferase, protein lysine, predicted; DNA-binding

-Molecular Function: zinc ion binding; sequence-specific DNA binding; histone deacetylase binding; transcription factor activity
+Molecular Function: methyltransferase activity; protein binding; metal ion binding; histone deacetylase binding; transcription factor activity

-Biological Process: negative regulation of lipopolysaccharide-mediated signaling pathway; embryonic placenta development; cell fate commitment; transcription, DNA-dependent; positive regulation of B cell differentiation; negative regulation of B cell proliferation; negative regulation of transcription from RNA polymerase II promoter; negative regulation of B cell proliferation; germ cell development; post-embryonic development; maternal placenta development
+Biological Process: methylation; negative regulation of lipopolysaccharide-mediated signaling pathway; eye photoreceptor cell development; cell fate commitment; transcription, DNA-dependent; positive regulation of B cell differentiation; artery morphogenesis; morphogenesis of a branching structure; negative regulation of transcription from RNA polymerase II promoter; negative regulation of B cell proliferation; germ cell development; post-embryonic development; maternal placenta development